 On May 10, 1995, I heard my doctor say, “This baby is dead.”

 Baby and dead should never be in the same sentence and getting my head around that new reality took a very long time and a lot of hard work.
-Sixteen years later, it still hurts and still counts as the loneliest chapter in my life.
+Nineteen years later, it still hurts and still counts as the loneliest chapter in my life.

 An equally healing life raft turned out to be writing.
 Putting pen to paper helped me make sense of the incomprehensible and unacceptable fact that my little girl was gone.